heyJonBray/PinDAO/README.md

 2. **Reputation Enforcement**: Trigger the protocol's reputation mechanisms for failing nodes
 3. **Economic Incentives**: Earn a percentage of returned funds when reporting violations

-This creates a market for developers to build services around PinDAO, such as IPFS availability monitors, node reputation tracking dashboards, and analytics tools,.
+This creates a market for developers to build services around Pin.sol, such as IPFS availability monitors, node reputation tracking dashboards, and analytics tools,.

 ## DAO Treasury and Fees

-PinDAO collects fees that go directly to the DAO treasury:
+Pin.sol collects fees that go directly to the DAO treasury:

 1. **Queue-Based Assignments**: A percentage of each payment based on node reputation: